Tuned Compositional Feature Replays for Efficient Stream Learning

 \subsection{Stream learning on video datasets}

 A naive CNN trained on stream learning benchmarks learns each task effectively, but rapidly and catastrophically forgets all prior tasks in doing so.
-In contrast, a brute-force approach to overcoming catastrophic forgetting that achieves excellent performance in a stream learning setting is to store all encountered images and corresponding class labels, shuffle them, and exhaustively retrain on the resulting dataset in an offline, iid fashion.
-This renders the benchmark equivalent to offline incremental class learning \cite{prabhu2020gdumb} (\enquote{Upper bound} in figure~\ref{fig:video_streaming_main}).
-By storing a subset of old examples and using a compositional strategy to both enhance and compress these examples, CRUMB allows CNNs to approach the performance of a brute-force approach with roughly an order of magnitude reduction in training time and a tiny 0.013\% fraction (on CORe50) of the memory footprint.
-Accordingly, given a fixed memory budget, CRUMB outperforms all competing models in all three tested video stream learning datasets in the class-instance setting, often by large margins.
-For example, as shown in figure~\ref{fig:video_streaming_main}, CRUMB's top-1 accuracy on all tasks after class-instance stream learning exceeds that of iCARL by 53\%, 44\%, and 58\%, GEM by 68\%, 56\%, and 61\%, and REMIND by 0.5\%, 4.4\%, and 25.7\% on CORe50, Toybox, and iLab respectively.
-The class-instance performance of all models is shown in table~\ref{tab:all_results}.
-CRUMB also approaches the offline upper bound to within 5.4\%, 20.3\%, and 17.5\% on the same datasets, demonstrating that it is highly effective at mitigating catastrophic forgetting.
+In contrast, a brute-force approach to overcoming catastrophic forgetting that achieves excellent performance in a stream learning setting is to store all encountered images and corresponding class labels, shuffle them, and exhaustively retrain on the resulting dataset in an offline, i.i.d. fashion.
+This renders the benchmark equivalent to offline class-incremental learning (\enquote{upper bound} in Fig.~\ref{fig:video_streaming_main}) \cite{prabhu2020gdumb}.
+By storing a subset of old examples and using a compositional strategy to compress these examples, CRUMB allows CNNs to approach the performance of a brute-force approach with roughly an order-of-magnitude reduction in training time and a tiny 0.013\% fraction (on CORe50) of the memory footprint.
+Accordingly, given a fixed memory budget, CRUMB outperforms all competing models in all five tested video stream learning datasets in the class-instance setting, often by large margins.
+For example, as shown in Fig.~\ref{fig:video_streaming_main}a-e, CRUMB's top-1 accuracy on all tasks after class-instance stream learning exceeds that of REMIND by 1.5\%, 8.7\%, 29.8\%, 26.8\%, and 43.1\%, iCARL by 51.5\%, 47.6\%, 62.3\%, 36.6\%, and 48.2\%, and GEM by 66.6\%, 60.6\%, 64.9\%, 54.8\%, and 61.4\% on CORe50, Toybox, iLab, iCub and iLab+CORe50 respectively.
+The class-instance performance of all models is shown in Table~\ref{tab:all_results}.
+CRUMB approaches the offline upper bound to within 6.8\%, 16.1\%, 13.4\%, 16.9\% and 17.1\% on the same datasets, demonstrating strong mitigation of catastrophic forgetting.